dwave-training/two-qubit-interactions/README.md

 ## Exercise 1

-To run the exercise 1 demo, type the command:
+To run the exercise 1 demo from the command-line, type the command:

 ```python two_same.py```